VerticalRelevance/control-broker/README.md

 ### (2)

+Once you have cloned the repository, run `npm install`.
+As we edit the resources in this TypeScript CDK application, we can run `cdk synth` to confirm our resources compile to CloudFormatio successfully.
+But we will not `cdk deploy` this Example App directly, because the IaC must first be approved by the Evaluation Pipeline.

-Once you have cloned the repository, uncomment the `failMe` resource labeled (2) in the SQS stack at path:
+Next, uncomment the `failMe` resource labeled (2) in the SQS stack at path:

 ```
 ./supplementary_files/application_team_example_app/lib/control_broker_eval_engine-example_app-stack-sqs.ts